goblint/analyzer/docs/artifact-descriptions/esop23.md

 ### Reproducing Duet numbers

 This artifact ships Duet (at commit `5ea68373bb8c8cff2a9b3a84785b12746e739cee`) with a bug fix (courtesy of its original author Zach Kincaid) allowing it to run successfully on some of the benchmarks.
-For others, it sill reported a number of reachable asserts that is too low.
+For others, it still reported a number of reachable asserts that is too low.
 We only give the instructions to reproduce the successful runs here.
 For a detailed discussion see Apppendix I.3.

 To generate the CSV file for all sets, invoke `./scripts/esop23-table2-duet.sh` (runs about 2mins).